Healthcare Blog

 Be Compelling

-Stock photos are great for some situations, but they are terrible for your recruiting efforts.
+Stock photos work well for some situations, but they are terrible for your recruiting efforts.
 If you see enough ads using stock photography, you start to recognize the models in the photos—and nothing screams inauthenticity more than that.

 Your people are your greatest asset, so involve them in the process and encourage them to share your content.
 Then, put them front and center and let them tell potential applicants why your organization is the best place to work.